top of page

 Baking, roasting, and stewing seasonal foods imbues another layer of warmth.
 Cooked winter squashes, root vegetables, winter greens, mushrooms, and apples all help elevate our inner temps.
 Beans, grains and nuts harvested in fall are also perfect for Winter.

 Foods that specifically nourish and warm the Kidneys are black beans, kidney beans, bone broth, lamb, chicken, walnuts, chestnuts, black sesame seeds and dark leafy greens.
-Not only are they delicious, but so healthy for you too!
+Delicious and healthy: win-win.
 A small pinch of unrefined sea salt in meals helps balance the kidneys.
 Seaweeds (in moderation) tonify the kidneys and offer a salty/umami taste when cooked with soups, grains and beans.

 If you’re feeling under the weather: Soups of vegetables, legumes, garlic, ginger and other warming anti-pathogenic herbs like thyme and rosemary are perfect to boost the immune system and ward off colds and flus.
 A savory miso broth with root, green and sea vegetables as well as chicken soup are great revitalizers after an illness.

 In Winter, we naturally crave fats.
 Satisfy the call by eating healthy fats instead of deep fried and packaged/processed ones.
-Organic pasture butter, ghee, olive oil, coconut oil, avocado and salmon are all great sources.
+Organic pasture butter, ghee, olive oil, coconut oil, duck fat, avocado and salmon are all great sources.
 To better digest fats, room-temperature fermented vegetables are recommended.
 Bitter leafy greens also aid digestion of heavier foods.
-Please note: It’s natural to gain a bit of weight to conserve warmth in winter.
-If needed, you can shed those in Spring. : )
+Please note: It’s natural to gain a bit of weight to conserve warmth in winter - please be gentle with yourself.
+"The soft animal of the body loves what it loves" (Oliver, M.).
+Plus, you'll more easily shed extra lbs. in Spring.

 As always, I’m not a doctor.
 These are ideas not recommendations.
 To ask any questions or to schedule a session, please reach out to britta@intuitivehealthhealing.com or via phone to call or text: 917.519.2432